joncarter1/dotfiles/README.md

 ### Steps:
-1. Run `make all`.
-This will back-up existing dotfiles under `~/.dotfile_backups` and replace them with symlinked versions from this repository.
+1. `make all`.
+Backs up existing dotfiles under `~/.dotfile_backups` and replaces them with symlinked versions from this repository.

-Running `make test` will print out the file operations that will be performed as a check.
+Running `make test` prints out the file operations that will be performed as a check.

+n.b.
+I would not recommend naively installing these dotfiles unless you fully understand what they do.</br>
+Instead, I'd recommend using them (and the examples listed below) to gradually build up your own personal set.

 ## Credits
 My dotfiles are heavily inspired by: